 “Knowledge is Power”

-Formal vs. Informal Training
+Formal Versus Informal Training

 You may decide that you cannot commit to the time or expense of becoming a CWIC and, therefore, can educate yourself through more self-directed means.
 There are free webinars and websites that you can use.
-Also consider visiting with and asking questions of SSA field office personnel and with your local WIPA staff.
+Also, consider visiting with and asking questions of SSA field office personnel and your local WIPA staff.